DFE-Digital/fh-shared-kernel/README.md

 The package is automatically built when the solution is built.

-It is currently not published automatically to the NuGet feed, and needs to be automatically uploaded to NuGet.
+It is not currently published automatically to the NuGet feed, and needs to be manually uploaded to NuGet.